The activities we consult on

 - Land Transport (Driver Licensing) Amendment Rule 2014

 Comments were sought on proposed Rule changes that introduce time-limits for learner and restricted licence holders, more flexibility around transactions, and changes to evidence of identity requirements.
 Submissions closed on 28 May 2014.

 - Land Transport Rule: Light-vehicle Brakes Amendment 2014

-Comments are sought on proposed Rule changes that would make the fitting of electronic stability control in new and used light passenger and commercial vehicles mandatory.
+Comments were sought on proposed Rule changes to make the fitting of electronic stability control in new and used light passenger and commercial vehicles mandatory.

 Submissions closed 22 April 2014.

 - Proposed changes to legislation relating to overweight and high-productivity motor vehicles